HideezGroup/HES/WINDOWS.md

 - Under the server's node, select **Application Pools**.
 - Right-click the site's app pool and select **Basic Settings** from the contextual menu.
 - In the **Edit Application Pool** window, set the **.NET CLR version** to **No Managed Code**.

+Setup is complete.
+The server should be accessible in a browser at the address `https://<Server_Name>`

+**Warning!
+Remember that if you use a self-signed certificate, you must enter the server name instead of the domain name.
+Otherwise, the SSL connection will not work**

 ## Updating